Deploying Rapidflare

 onLoad | Optional | function | - | All | Runs when the widget has finished loading and is ready to use. |

-container vs widgetTriggerSelector
+container vs trigger

 API